UNDER THE SKY - Experiencing Landscape Architecture

 Education methods: Excursions, lectures, analysis exercises, workshop and design studio

-The 15 ECs minor UNDER THE SKY - Experiencing Landscape Architecture gives insight into the field of landscape architecture through the lens of multi-sensory experience.
-Empirical research, observations on site and experimental analysis will be combined with established analysis methods.
-These analysis methods will be interwoven with design and construction, connected by their focus on the experience of landscape.
 Sensorial and kinaesthetic experience of place on one hand, and the dynamics and challenges related to water, vegetation, light and wind on the other hand are the basic understandings the minor deals with.
 How can you identify and evaluate different qualities of the site?
 How can sensorial, routing and place experience inform a landscape architectonical transformation in a moment of urgent environmental challenges?
 What landscape architectonical design instruments can be used?
 What are the relations between users and the landscape?
-All these issues will be condensed in a temporary installation on site, as a concise response to analysis, lectures, discussions and design process.
+All these issues will be condensed in a temporary installation on site, as a concise response to analysis, lectures, discussions, and design process.

-- The minor is intended for academic students from architecture, landscape architecture, urbanism, industrial design, geography and other studies related to the topic of landscape.
-Also students in HBO education can enroll for the minor.
+- The minor is intended for academic students from architecture, landscape architecture, urbanism, industrial design, geography, and other studies related to the topic of landscape.

 - You must have affection for design as may be expected from your respective expertise and bachelor programme.

-- For students who are not from Delft University of Technology, a separate selection procedure applies.
-After applying as described on the minor website you will receive an e-mail in which you will be asked to submit a portfolio and cv.
-After receiving your portfolio you will be informed whether you are officially enrolled or not.
+- For students who are not from TU Delft, a separate selection procedure applies.
+After applying as described on the minor website you will receive an e-mail in which you will be asked to submit a portfolio and CV.
+After receiving your portfolio, you will be informed whether you are officially enrolled or not.

 What will you learn?

-- are able to identify and analyse tangible as well as intangible qualities of landscape
+- be able to identify and analyse tangible as well as intangible qualities of landscape;

 - have a basic understanding of landscape design, the relation between scales and between levels of abstraction: from concept to materialisation; from inventory ‘in situ’ to constructive analyses; from analyses to concepts, to design to construction.